wiggle-bin/wiggle-sensors/README.md

 ## Via CLI

-Run `wiggle-sensors` to gather sensor data such as temperature, gas, pressure and humidity from bme680 and DS18B20 sensor.
+Run `wiggle-sensors -h` to see options for viewing sensor data such as temperature, gas, pressure and humidity from bme680 and DS18B20 sensor.

 ```
-wiggle-sensors
+wiggle-sensors -h
 ```

 ## Installation for development